d2s/Documentation/docs/DIYNAS.md

 ## The NAS (HW)

-**NB : May 2017, Please be advised that my NAS HW is under revision and to be replaced.
+*Important : May 2017, Please be advised that my NAS HW is under revision and to be replaced.
 I will update this pages after new HW is installed and up and running.
-New HW is based upon HW recommended by the FreeNAS team.**

-The only piece from my old NAS to keep is an Intel RAID controller.
-All other HW is replaced (not the storage).
-Why keep the RAID controller?
-First of all it is supported by most OS.
-The motherboard has only four SATA ports.
-I have (including the boot disk) seven SATA disks.
-The RAID controller has 8-ports and all disks except the boot disk, is connected to the RAID controller.
-The controller is discontinued but it stills works.
+New HW will be based upon [recommandations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/) by the FreeNAS team.
+For the moment I am back on stock FreeBSD 11.
+Imported zpools created in FreeNAS.
+The plan now is to spend some time to get the correct HW pieces for FreeNAS box.*

 ![New configurations](screenshots/master/nas/nas2.jpg)

-I am quite pleased to replace Oracle Solaris as OS with *FreeNAS*.
-FreeNAS is free software and it is under continuously development.
-The WebGUI is intuitive, nice and easy to use.
-It took med just a couple of minutes to format two drives, create a new mirrored zpool, create a new user and mount 1 TB of disk to use as backup for RsyncOSX.

-Total disk in NAS is 6 [Terabyte](https://en.wikipedia.org/wiki/Terabyte) setup as mirror.
+Total disk in NAS is 2 [Terabyte](https://en.wikipedia.org/wiki/Terabyte) setup as mirror.
 My NAS is sharing out 3 TB.

-The hardware of my 2017 NAS are:
+The hardware of my 2017 NAS are (will be replaced):

 1. Fractal Design Node [304 Mini-ITX Black](http://www.fractal-design.com/home/product/cases/node-series/node-304-black)
 2. Fractal Design Integra M 450W PSU